sentrychris/pi-monitor-api/README.md

 ## Requirements

 - A Raspberry Pi with at least 1GB of RAM (running a Linux distro)
-- MySQL (optional, if you want to add authentication and user management)
+- MySQL (optional, if you want to add authentication and access control)

 ## Installation